Table of Contents

 desc string Can be null if implementing proper localization.

-Adding the text contents is very simple as it is only composed of two strings that must be passed through into method.
+Adding the text content is very simple as it is composed of only two strings that must be passed into the method.
+Alternatively, you can use JSON-based localization and leave both the title and desc parameters as null.

 Note